YasmiArduini/YasmiArduini/README.md

 - 👋 Hi, I’m @YasmiArduini
 - 👀 I’m interested in learning more about the area and gaining experience.
-- 🌱 Already trained in JAVA back-end.
+- 🌱 Already trained in JAVA,C#,JS,TS.
-- 💻 Currently learning Phyton and C#.
+- 💻 Currently learning CSS and React.
 - ☕️ At the moment I am not available to make any collaboration.
 - 📫 How to reach me arduiniyasmi@outlook.com
 - 😄 Pronouns: she/her